CHTC/chtc-website-source/gpu-jobs.md

   | Medium | 24 hrs | 1/3 of CHTC GPU Lab GPUs |
   | Long  | 7 days | 1 job with 1-2 GPUs |

-Each server in the GPU Lab has a single GPU slot reserved for interactive use.
+There are a certain number of slots in the GPU Lab reserved for interactive use.
 Interactive jobs that use GPU Lab servers are restricted to using a single GPU and a 4 hour runtime.

 These job types, runtimes, and per-user limitations are subject to change with short notice as the CHTC GPU Lab studies usage patterns.

+By opting-in to use the CHTC GPU Lab servers, you agree to be contacted by the project leaders occasionally to discuss your GPU computing and help improve the GPU Lab.

 ## 3. Submit Jobs Using the CHTC GPU Lab